 You can pair a managed disk with Azure Blob storage to tier inactive data to low-cost object storage.

 - HA pairs

-HA pairs use Premium page blobs, which have a maximum disk size of 8 TiB.
+Premium page blobs with a maximum disk size of 8 TiB

 Google Cloud storage